Admission of First-Year Students: College for Women

-On rare occasion, certain high school students who show exceptional promise may be granted admission to the University at the end of the junior year.
+On rare occasions, certain high school students who show exceptional promise may be granted admission to the University at the end of the junior year.
 Students wishing to pursue early admission must follow the application procedures outlined above and must receive the recommendation of their high school principal or guidance counselor.

 College Credit Earned During High School